bool3max/discord_bot/README.md

 	From there you can run 'npm run babel' to run a watcher on the src directory (instead of having to use 'npm run init' every single time)

+	You can run the bot by running 'npm run bot'